-Effects of top tax rates on top income shares.
-To analyze international evidence, we use data on the income shares of the top 1% from 18 OECD countries, gathered in the World Top Incomes Database (Alvaredo et al., 2011) combined with top income tax rate data since 1960.
-We focus on the period since 1960 because this allows us to include more countries (a number of countries in the top income database have data only for recent decades) and to be able to obtain top tax rate data for all countries.
-In addition, focus on the recent period is interesting because of the very divergent trends across countries in both top income shares and top tax rates.
-Top incomes are defined as cash market income excluding capital gains and subject to the regular income tax.
+because this allows us to include more countries (a number of countries in the top income database have data only for recent decades) and to be able to obtain top tax rate data for all countries.
+In addition, focus on the recent period is interesting because of the very divergent trends across countries in both top income shares and top tax rates.35 Top incomes are defined as cash market income excluding capital gains and subject to the regular income tax.
 Our top income tax rates series include both the central and local government top tax rates on ordinary income.
-We do not include payroll taxes as those taxes apply only to wage earnings which constitute only a fraction of top 1% incomes and are often capped.
+We do not include payroll taxes as those taxes apply only to wage earnings which constitute only a fraction of top 1 percent incomes and are often capped.
 We do not include consumption taxes either.
-Details on the construction of top tax rates and other variables, together with data sources, are in Appendix A.2.
+Details on the construction of top tax rates and other variables, together with data sources, are in online Appendix A.2.

-We start in Figure 2 by showing the link across countries between the top tax rate and the top 1% income share for the periods 1960-64 (Panel A) and 2005-09 (Panel B).
-If the country does not have top income share data for those years, we select the first available five years after 1960 and the most recent 5 years.36 Panel A shows that there was a very wide dispersion in top tax rates across OECD countries in the early 1960s with rates as low as 45% for Spain and Switzerland and above 80% for the United Kingdom, or the United States.
+We start in Figure 2 by showing the link across countries between the top tax rate and the top 1 percent income share for the periods 1960-1964 (panel A) and 2005-2009 (panel B).
+If the country does not have top income share data for those years, we select the first available five years after 1960 and the most recent five years.36 Panel A shows that there was a very wide dispersion in top tax rates across OECD countries in the early 1960s with rates as low as 45 percent for Spain and Switzerland and above 80 percent for the United Kingdom and the United States.
 The graph shows that there is virtually no correlation between top income shares and top tax rates in the early 1960s.
-The implied elasticity, obtained from a simple OLS regression of the log of the retention rate (one minus the top marginal tax rate) on the log of the top 1% share based on those 18 observations is very small (.07) and insignificant.
+The implied elasticity, obtained from a simple OLS regression of the log of the retention rate (one minus the top marginal tax rate) on the log of the top 1 percent share based on those 18 observations is very small (0.07) and insignificant.